Writer (film): Release

-Home Media
+Home media

 The post-theatrical streaming rights of the film were bought by Aha and will be premiered on 11 February 2022.
 The satellite rights of the film were sold to Colors Tamil.

 Reception

 Ashameera Aiyappan of Firstpost rated the film with 3.5/5 stars, stating that, "Writer depicts an honest policeman’s mental health struggle like no other film- the introspection is real and honest."
-Behindwoods rated the film with 3/5 stars, stating that "Writer is a solid political film, that shows the weaker side of police deparment."
+Behindwoods rated the film with 3/5 stars, stating that "Writer is a solid political film, that shows the weaker side of police department."
 Logesh Balachandran of The Times of India gave a rating of 3 out on 5 and wrote, "Writer definitely has honest intentions and is watchable for the subject it has dealt with."
 Sudhir Srinivasan of Cinema Express gave a rating of 3 out on 5 and wrote, "the film has many interesting ideas, but not quite a riveting film."

 Sify rated the film with 3/5 stars, stating that "Writer sends a much-needed message to the Government and the superior officers in the Police Force.
 Will they listen?" and gave the verdict as "A honest take on the corrupt police department."
 Haricharan Pudipeddi of Hindustan Times stated that, "Writer is the kind of film that goes beyond the meaning of entertainment, and it leaves you enlightened.
 It makes you question the very department that’s meant to protect us and be at our service."
 Srinivasa Ramanujam of The Hindu wrote, "With the drama-thriller, debutant director Franklin Jacob joins the long list of exciting Tamil filmmakers to watch out for."
 Bharathy Singaravel of The News Minute stated that, "Releasing in mainstream venues, in the same theatres that run big budget cop films to full houses, this film helps spread a political language tuned to the systemic failures in this country.
 Writer is a film you don’t want to miss."